Hubs-Foundation/hubs-docs/docs/faq.md

 1. Setting up your account and appearing legitimate to AWS.
 2. [Getting out of the sandbox environment](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) by proving that your intended use is legitimate.

-[SMTP2GO](https://www.smtp2go.com/pricing/) also rejects gmail accounts and thus requires you to either have an email at a custom/work domain or to be able to **receive** email sent **to your hubs domain**, which requires either you running an MTA like Postfix, or a MX record pointing to someone else's MTA that handles incoming email for you.
-If these requirements aren't an issue for you, SMTP2GO should work.
+[SMTP2GO](https://www.smtp2go.com/pricing/) does not allow you to administer an account from a free email account such as GMail, and thus requires you to be able to receive email at a custom or work domain.
+If this requirement isn't an issue for you, SMTP2GO should work.

 ### What are some SMTP providers that work well with Hubs?